 Loading...

-mRNA–Protein Correlation by Mutation Classes across Cancer Types
+mRNA–Protein Correlation by Mutation Classes (Pan-Cancer)

 The bar chart displays Spearman correlation coefficients (ρ) between mRNA (FPKM-UQ) and protein expression (PTM-specific) across cancer types, grouped by mutation impact.
-Toggle individual stages using the legend to view specific impact class.
+Toggle individual impact class using the legend to view specific impact class.
 Hover over bars to view Cancer Type, Stage, correlation coefficient, and p-value.
 Selecting a bar opens a scatter plot showing gene-level correlations.

 Loading...